vsoch/noob-spark/hadoop/README.md

       idev -r hadoop+Analysis_Lonestar+1457 -m 700

+Note that when TACC kicks you off for some period of inactivity, you can see your running idev session with:

+      squeue -u vsochat
+      login1.wrangler(1)$ squeue -u vsochat
+             JOBID   PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON) 13870      hadoop idv91334  vsochat  R    1:18:45      1 c252-118

+and then reconnect to it with ssh:

+      ssh -XY vsochat@c252-118

-I then was able to do `which hadoop` to see that it was installed, and then when I typed `hadoop fs` I could see all of the [command options](http://hadoop.apache.org/docs/r2.5.2/hadoop-project-dist/hadoop-common/FileSystemShell.html).
+Once connected to my reservation I was able to do `which hadoop` to see that it was installed, and then when I typed `hadoop fs` I could see all of the [command options](http://hadoop.apache.org/docs/r2.5.2/hadoop-project-dist/hadoop-common/FileSystemShell.html).
 I found a good definition of HDFS [here](https://developer.yahoo.com/hadoop/tutorial/module2.html):

 >> HDFS, the Hadoop Distributed File System, is a distributed file system designed to hold very large amounts of data (terabytes or even petabytes), and provide high-throughput access to this information.
 Files are stored in a redundant fashion across multiple machines to ensure their durability to failure and high availability to very parallel applications.
 This module introduces the design of this distributed file system and instructions on how to operate it.

 #### Hadoop File System Commands

 The first thing I wanted to do was just see the file system directories.
+It turns out, HDFS is running in a separate namespace that is isolated from local files, and this is the address that I saw in the original error message.
 I didn't know what I was doing, so I found the help command:

       hadoop fs -help